VIRUXE/gtasa-dl/README.md

 ## How it works

+1. You open the executable as **Administrator**
-1. Downloads a 7Zip archive ("gtasa.7z") to the same directory as the executable
+2. Downloads a 7Zip archive ("gtasa.7z") to the same directory as the executable
-2. Asks you for a directory name (press enter for the default to be used - "GTA San Andreas") to where it will decompress the game archive, equally, to the same directory as the executable.
+3. Asks you for a directory name (press enter for the default to be used - "GTA San Andreas") to where it will decompress the game archive, equally, to the same directory as the executable.
-3. Decompresses the archive onto the specified directory.
+4. Decompresses the archive onto the specified directory.
-4. Adds an exception/exclusion to *Windows Defender*, in order for *SAMPCAC*'s ASI script not to be removed.
+5. Adds an exception/exclusion to *Windows Defender*, in order for *SAMPCAC*'s ASI script not to be removed.
-5. Downloads "sampcac_client.asi"
+6. Downloads "sampcac_client.asi"

 The game archive will remain so it can be reused the next time you want a fresh installation or if you want to store it for yourself.